Skip to main content

 Preprocessing macros

-The preprocessor prepares the style for parsing.
-Substitutes the values, turns on or turns off some blocks depending on the settings.
+The preprocessor prepares the style for parsing by substituting values and enabling or disabling blocks based on the settings.

 Substitution Macros